 She also has a healthy referral business.
 In all of this, Susan positions herself as a calming, steady presence who offers practical insights on an area that can be charged: relationships.
 Her full practice and healthy rates show that people are responding to this.

-Steady Presences often don’t like marketing, but all that changes when you find a way of showing up that reflects your true value.
+Steady Presences often don’t like marketing, but all that changes when they find a way of showing up that reflects their true value (and values!).